Breastfeeding works on a simple supply and demand principle.

 36. Blessed Thistle

-Blessed thistle is an herb normally used in conjunction with Fenugreek as a potent galactagogue and is part of many commercially produced lactation teas and cookies for this reason.
+Blessed thistle is an herb typically used in conjunction with fenugreek as a potent galactagogue and is part of many commercially produced lactation teas and cookies for this reason.

-The most common way to take this herb is in a tea form or as a capsule.
+The most common way to take this herb is in tea or a capsule.

 There are also foods that one should stay away from whilst breastfeeding.
 The foods and drinks that may reduce your milk supply.